xTekker/S.I.R.H.B-v1.OLD/README.md

 Discord Server for Support
 https://discord.gg/f5wBFbXKAM -
 Support will not be given for self hosted versions of this bot, Only bots invited from Top.gg will be provided with support.

+*Disclaimer: This bot is written in Javascript.
+The version on TOP.GG is the Python Version, both versions are updated, maintained and supported